MicroEJ/docs/overview/runtime.rst

 MicroEJ is compatible with the Java language version 7.

 Java source code is compiled by the Java compiler [1]_ into the binary format specified in the JVM specification [2]_.
-This binary code needs to be linked before execution: .class files and some other application-related files (see MicroEJ Classpath) are compiled to produce the final application that the MicroEJ Runtime can execute.
+This binary code needs to be linked before execution: .class files and some other application-related files (see :ref:`MicroEJ Classpath <chapter.microej.classpath>`) are compiled to produce the final application that the MicroEJ Runtime can execute.

 MicroEJ complies with the deterministic class initialization (<clinit>) order specified in [BON].
 The application is statically analyzed from its entry points in order to generate a clinit dependency graph.
 The computed clinit sequence is the result of the topological sort of the dependency graph.
 An error is thrown if the clinit dependency graph contains cycles.